List of X-Men film series characters: Caliban

-Caliban (played by Tómas Lemarquis in Apocalypse, and Stephen Merchant in Logan is a mutant with chalk-white skin and the ability to locate other mutants.
+Caliban (portrayed by Tómas Lemarquis in Apocalypse and Stephen Merchant in Logan) is a mutant with chalk-white skin and the ability to locate other mutants.

 In Apocalypse, Caliban is an underground broker who tracks mutants for money.
 Psylocke was his bodyguard until recruited by Apocalypse.

 In Logan, Caliban is a friend of Logan and Professor X in the future, who has a severe sensitivity to sunlight.
 He is abducted by the Reavers to track Wolverine, but ultimately kills himself with grenades.

 Introduced in Dark Phoenix (2019)

 Vuk

-Vuk (played by Jessica Chastain) is a survivor of the D'Bari, an alien race whose planet was destroyed by the Phoenix Force.
+Vuk (portrayed by Jessica Chastain) is a survivor of the D'Bari, an alien race whose planet was destroyed by the Phoenix Force.
 It tracks the Force to Earth, where it kills the human Margaret Smith and takes her form, alongside its fellow D'Bari taking other human forms, before tracking down the Phoenix within Jean Grey.

 Vuk poses as an FBI agent and kills Jean's father, John Grey, for information on his daughter.
 Vuk locates and manipulates Jean Grey to take the Force from her, battling the X-Men and their allies alongside Jean.
 Jean allows some of the Force to transfer to Vuk, but ends up killing the D'Bari and overloading Vuk with the Force, killing them too.

 Selene and Ariki

-Selene and Ariki (played by Kota Eberhardt and Andrew Stehlin) are mutant allies of Magneto at his Genosha compound.
+Selene and Ariki (portrayed by Kota Eberhardt and Andrew Stehlin) are mutant allies of Magneto at his Genosha compound.
 Selene has telepathy, while Ariki has trichokinesis.
 Both assist Magneto in the fight against the X-Men, are captured by the military, and die while fighting the D'Bari on the train.

+Ariki is a character original to the film, but Stehlin was originally billed to play a character named Red Lotus.